Visual art of the United States: 20th century

-The American Southwest
+American Southwest

 Following the first World War, the completion of the Santa Fe Railroad enabled American settlers to travel across the west, as far as the California coast.
-New artists' colonies started growing up around Santa Fe and Taos, the artists' primary subject matter being the native people and landscapes of the Southwest.
+Artists' colonies started growing up around Santa Fe and Taos, the artists' primary subject matter being the native people and landscapes of the Southwest.

 Images of the Southwest became a popular form of advertising, used most significantly by the Santa Fe Railroad to entice settlers to come west and enjoy the "unsullied landscapes."
 Walter Ufer, Bert Geer Phillips, E. Irving Couse, William Henry Jackson, Marsden Hartley, Andrew Dasburg, and Georgia O'Keeffe were some of the more prolific artists of the Southwest.
-Georgia O'Keeffe, who was born in the late 19th century, became known for her paintings featuring flowers, bones, and landscapes of New Mexico as seen in Ram's Head White Hollyhock and Little Hills.
+O'Keeffe, who was born in the late 19th century, became known for her paintings featuring flowers, bones, and landscapes of New Mexico as seen in Ram's Head White Hollyhock and Little Hills.
 O'Keeffe visited the Southwest in 1929 and moved there permanently in 1949; she lived and painted there until she died in 1986.

-Harlem Renaissance (1920s-1930s)
+Harlem Renaissance (1920s–1930s)

-The Harlem Renaissance was another significant development in American art.
-In the 1920s and 30s a new generation of educated and politically astute African-American men and women emerged who sponsored literary societies and art and industrial exhibitions to combat racist stereotypes.
-The movement, which showcased the range of talents within African-American communities, included artists from across America, but was centered in Harlem.
-The work of the Harlem painter and graphic artist Aaron Douglas and the photographer James VanDerZee became emblematic of the movement.
+The Harlem Renaissance was a significant development in American art.
+In the 1920s and 30s a generation of educated and politically astute African-American men and women emerged who sponsored literary societies and art and industrial exhibitions to combat racist stereotypes.
+The movement, which showcased the range of talents within African-American communities, included artists from across America but was centered in Harlem.
+The work of painter and graphic artist Aaron Douglas and photographer James VanDerZee became emblematic of the movement.
 Artists associated with the Harlem Renaissance include Romare Bearden, Jacob Lawrence, Charles Alston, Augusta Savage, Archibald Motley, Lois Mailou Jones, Palmer Hayden and Sargent Johnson.